Corcovado

 the ground once a week to defecate.
 It climbs

-down the trunk of a tree, digs a hole, does its business and covers it
+down the trunk of a tree, digs a hole, does its business and

 up before climbing back into the tree.
 This whole process